OVERVIEW

 ABBV-525 is an investigational drug under clinical development.
 Safety and efficacy have notbeen established.

-ABBV-525 is an oral Mucosa-Associated Lymphoid Tissue Lymphoma Translocation Protein 1 (MALT1) inhibitor being investigated in B-cell malignancies.
+ABBV-525 is an oral small molecule inhibitor of mucosa-associated lymphoid tissue lymphoma translocation protein 1 (MALT1) being investigated in B-cell malignancies.

 PROPOSED MECHANISM OF ACTION